mkamarin/Hugo-2-Gopher-and-Gemini/README.md

-                                gemini   Generate only the gemini capsule -k, --keep            Keep processed temporary files for debugging purposes -m, --max-line <num>  Max lenght of gophermap lines (default 70 but some prefer 67) -n, --no-hugo         Do not run  hugo.
+                                gemini   Generate only the gemini capsule -k, --keep            Keep processed temporary files for debugging purposes -m, --max-line <num>  Max lenght of gophermap lines (default 70 but some prefer 67) -f, --full-line       Forces each line in the gophermap to be fully compliant (overrides fullLine and textChar in config-gg.toml) -n, --no-hugo         Do not run  hugo.
 Remember to run hugo before -h, --help            Prints this help
    -v, --verbose         Produces verbose stdout output